Skip to content

 • GitHub Actions for versioning and documentation deployment

-• An example model (CIFAR-10) with config variants
+• An example model (CIFAR-10) with config variants you can replace with your own

 Further reading